 Each girl is assigned a book to read for the month.
 These books always coordinate with our monthly book club.
-I will assign chapters for each girl to read each day.
+First, I will assign chapters for each girl to read each day.
 I make sure to check the copywork for the week, so they will not be doing copywork on a passage they haven’t yet read.
-I try to keep their reading to approximately 30 minutes per day, but that depends on the length of the book.
+We try to keep the reading to approximately 30 minutes per day, but that depends on the length of the book.

 Monday – Copywork